reissbaker/st4t3/README.md

 state!

-One way of handling this would be to manually deregister every event handler on the `stop` message handler.
+One way of handling this would be to manually deregister every event handler on the `stop` function.
 But that's pretty error-prone, since you can easily add a handler and forget to deregister it.
 St4t3 provides a helpful `follow` API that wraps Node-style EventEmitters, or DOM-style `addEventListener`/`removeEventListener` objects, and will automatically deregister any event handler passed through the `follow` API when the state stops or is transitioned away from.
 A fixed version of the previous example